michaelbonner/screenshot-maker/README.md

 Sometimes you just need to generate a few screenshots.
 Maybe you're visually comparing dev changes, maybe you want to put screenshots on another website.
 This project makes generating screenshots easier.

-The app uses puppeteer to load a browser and take a screenshot.
+The app uses playwright to load a browser and take a screenshot.
 This app can be run on Vercel.

 ## Example URL